tiny-dnn/tiny-dnn/examples/mnist/Instructions.md

 <p align="center"><b>Setup, build and run tinyddn on various OS</b><p align="center">

-**tiny-dnn** is a C++11 implementation of deep learning.
+<b>tiny-dnn</b> is a C++11 implementation of deep learning.
 It is suitable for deep learning on limited computational resource, embedded systems and IoT devices.

 <p align="center"><b>How to Install/Build TinyDnn On Mac/Linux</b></p>